Complexity order of multiple resource algorithms: SDE complexity order

-Is there any asymptotic advantage to using a stochastic method with a higher step-size order?
-In this section we show in detail that there is an advantage if a more sophisticated optimization approach is used.
-This is feasible, but we show that the complexity order improvements are less than one might hope for, compared to the example of ordinary differential equations.
-Our derivation here gives the same result as the general argument, but for the case of two resource components a direct proof is possible without Lagrange multipliers.
+Is there any asymptotic advantage to using a stochastic method for an SDE with a higher step-size order?
+In this section we show in detail that there is an advantage if a more sophisticated optimization is used.
+This is feasible, but we show that the complexity order improvements are less than one might hope for.
+Our derivation gives the same result as the general argument, but for two resource components a direct proof is possible without Lagrange multipliers.